Objectives of the service

 Knowing vessel positions allows targeted data to be delivered, thus minimizing the required bandwidth.
 Standard GPS measured vessel positions are communicated as AIS data utilizing AIS collecting satellites.
 Further, the rapidly expanding bandwidth of satcom makes it possible to send the DHI Global Seas data products directly to the vessel, supplementing the primary delivery to the shipping companies’ operational centers and to software and service providers.

 Based on successfully conducted user-interviews and co-creation events with eight end-users, the system is designed and technology components are implemented.
-Design Reviews, Factory and Onsite Acceptance Tests have been successfully concluded.
-The validation web component quantifying the skill increase is being refined and has been fully integrated with a web service for viewing forecasts along vessel routes and spatially as a web map component with dynamic streamlines, altimetry data chain and database is finalized, data assimilative downscaling is concluded and both back-end and front-end design and implementation are done, now going through performance optimization.
-DHI Global Seas pilot demonstration kick-off is ongoing.
+Design Reviews, Factory and Onsite Acceptance Tests as well as the pilot demonstration phase have been successfully concluded.
+The validation web component quantifying the skill increase has been fully integrated with a web service for viewing forecasts along vessel routes and spatially as a web map component with dynamic streamlines, altimetry data chain and database is finalized, data assimilative downscaling is concluded and both back-end and front-end design and implementation are done.
+DHI Global Seas is now moving into its fully commercial stage, making final minor adjustments to the commercial roll-out plan and technical solution based on valuable learnings from the pilot demonstration.